akhileshpok/Threat_Detection_In_Network_Traffic/README.md

 ---

 ## 📖 Jupyter Notebooks
-Explore my Jupyter notebooks with in-depth analysis, plots and insights:
+Explore the Jupyter notebooks for this project with Python code, including comments, results and in-depth analysis, including plots and insights:

-- [Data Prep Script](https://github.com/akhileshpok/Threat_Detection_In_Network_Traffic/blob/main/notebooks/Capstone_project_data_prep.ipynb) - Notebook for data preparation.
+- [Data Prep Script](https://github.com/akhileshpok/Threat_Detection_In_Network_Traffic/blob/main/notebooks/Capstone_project_data_prep.ipynb) - This Python script automates the full data preparation and cleaning pipeline for the CICIDS2017 dataset.
+The code first loads all of the daily CSV files, combines them into a single large DataFrame, and performs initial cleaning steps like standardizing column names and handling infinite or missing values.
+Finally, it creates two separate, ready-to-use datasets: one for a multiclass classification task that preserves the original attack types, and a second for a binary classification task where all attacks are simplified to a single "malicious" label.
 - [BinaryClass ML pipeline](https://github.com/akhileshpok/Threat_Detection_In_Network_Traffic/blob/main/notebooks/CICIDS2017_BinaryClass_Pipeline.ipynb) - Notebook for the Binary Class ML pipeline.
 - [MultiClass ML pipeline](https://github.com/akhileshpok/Threat_Detection_In_Network_Traffic/blob/main/notebooks/CICIDS2017_MultiClass_Pipeline.ipynb) - Notebook forthe Multi-Class ML pipeline.